chrisiiams/OnMyWayHome/README.md

 ---

 **On My Way Home** is a Halloween-themed JRPG set in the sleepy small town of Basswood.
-Inspired by the games I grew up loving — think Earthbound, think SNES — it's a solo learning project where I'm building everything from scratch: the code, the art, the design.
+Inspired by the games I grew up loving (Earthbound, Pokemon, Final FAntasy, Dragon Quest etc...).
+It's a solo learning project where I'm building everything from scratch: the code, the art, the design.

 Forests, graveyards, aliens, witches, and one very annoying gang of kids in skull masks.
 Basswood has secrets.
 Go find them.